 Eventually my love for baking and food led to my profession.
 I still love to bake, so how do I reconcile this love with my everyday job of speaking to clients each day about how to moderate their carbohydrate and sweet intake?

 Good question.
 I do believe that having some sweet every day is important to moderating overall sugar intake.
-I advocate 2 squares of dark chocolate per day frequently hearing my clients saying how helpful this advice is.
-“It helps when I’m at a party to avoid having the rich desserts or bread while out since I know I can come home and enjoy my dark chocolate.”
+I advocate 2 squares of dark chocolate per day.
+My clients tell me “those 2 squares help when I’m at a party to avoid having the rich desserts or bread while out since I know I can come home and enjoy my dark chocolate.”

 Those Holiday Goodies…